mihaque313/inzamam.dev/content/posts/2020-04-10-shell-loops-to-process-text-files-think-again.md

 * then just selecting the 4th line from the file using, `sed '4q;d'`
 * and in last, removing white-spaces by `awk '{$1=$1};'`

-But, my suggestion as a whole would be to avoid using shell to do what it's very good at and what it is nt intended for.
+But, my suggestion as a whole would be to avoid using shell for doing what it's not very good at and what it is not intended for.

 **Finally**, I would close this on note that Its all your call to decide what to use based on the situation and your requirements.
 And with a good old proverb of "_horses for courses",_ I would suggest that next time take a pause before thinking: '**I'm going to do this in shell'!**😄